 Covey suggests that instead we need to put principles first.
-Which of course leaves us with the problem of choosing the right principles.
+Which leaves us with the problem of choosing the right principles.

-You are allowed to choose your own principles (and you should) but here are some that I think fit well with financial independence: freedom, environmentalism, minimalism, individualism, responsibility, friendship / community and a recognition of the benefits of hard work (just not all the time!).
+You are allowed to choose your own principles but here are some that I think fit well with financial independence: freedom, environmentalism, minimalism, individualism, responsibility, family / friendship / community and recognising the benefits of hard work (just not all the time!).

 If that all sounds a bit airy-fairy then let me finish with the TL; DR version: